 As it turns out, in a bit of a déjà vu moment, if you search for Sado on Google Maps, you’ll be directed to a Sado in Japan.
 There is very very little information about how to get to Sado, SOUTH KOREA (or more specifically, this island off of Sado which supposedly has the best dino tracks) apart from a general consensus to get myself to Yeosu and then find some means to get into a ferry to Sado.
 There seems to be some minbak options with regards to accommodation but other than that, very sparse information.

-In Yeosu, we stayed in a backpacker-ish guest house which I thought had a good chance of guiding us in the right direction (apart from being one of the few real accommodation options we had).
+We stayed in a backpacker-ish guest house in Yeosu which I thought had a good chance of guiding us in the right direction.
 The receptionist looked at us like we were crazy before trying to guide us to the more relaxation-friendly, beach destination of I-don’t-even-remember-which-island.

 He ended up calling the ferry terminal in a failed-but-much-appreciated attempt to get us info on ticketing.
 I *think* the ferries operated on a first-come-first-serve basis because they weren’t much used, where, upon being filled, they’d leave for wherever.